i3ima/substrate-test-task/README.md

   in one runtime

 ## TODO:
+- Replace some direct storage access with `storage-getters`
 - Weights, benchmarks
 - Unit tests (integration testing of substrate is whole another story)
 - Refactor of code structure - implement `tokens::funginle`, move common functionality in separate functions, change how storage gets modified